 In the summer of 2009 I ceased all activity for the ABM.
 (I had given up running my group after a few years; but more recently, in addition to the marking, I had taken on the role of Mentor Co-ordinator and joined the Central Committee, while the volume of helpline calls coming into my home was mushrooming.)
 As with the Labour Party, my reasons encompassed the personal and the ideological: I was unhappy with both the direction of the organisation and the increasing demands it was placing on me, given that I no more saw my post-family career in lactation consultancy than in politics.

-In 2007 I started attending the conferences of the Specialist Group on Artificial Intelligence (SGAI) of the British Computer Society (BCS, The Chartered Institute for IT), with the aim of broadening my knowledge of AI.
-The following year I joined the BCS as an Affiliate Member.
-In 2011 I joined the BCS SGAI Committee on which I served one three-year term.
-I was initially made Chair of the SGAI Publicity Group and Publicity Officer for the SGAI conference but quickly expanded my role to include talent scouting for SGAI events and liaison with other AI interest groups.
-I thoroughly enjoyed this unique supporting role within the AI community but felt it was unsustainable long-term: I was struggling to keep on top of things at home let alone develop my career in non-SGAI-related ways.
+At the end of 2010 I joined the BCS SGAI Committee.
+I was initially made Chair of the SGAI Publicity Group and Publicity Officer for the SGAI conference, but quickly expanded my activities to include talent scouting for SGAI events and liaison with other AI interest groups.
+I thoroughly enjoyed this unique supporting role within the AI community but decided to stand down after one three-year term.
+It had failed to deliver the personal benefits I had expected: to kick-start my post-family career and stimulate widespread engagement with my books.
+Yet its demands left me struggling to keep on top of things at home.